BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 =============

 <b>Standard merge sort</b><br/>
 Merge sorting works by breaking an array into two halves, over and over again, until the size of each half is below some threshold.
 For a threshold of 2 this means simply swapping the two items in that part of the array if they are out of order.
+For a larger threshold we'll have to apply an insertion sort or something.
 Once we have sorted two halves of the array, we have to <i>merge</i> them together to arrive at the final sorted array.<br/>

     MergeSort(array, range)
         if (range.length == 2)